FatsharkStudiosAB/stingray-vscode-debugger/readme.md

 You can also send commands from the **Command Palette**.
 Open the Command Palette, type `Stingray Command` and hit `Enter`.
 Then, enter the command you want to send (without the `--` prefix).

-For a list of all available console commands and their parameters, see [the Autodesk Interactive help](http://help.autodesk.com/view/Stingray/ENU/?guid=__stingray_help_reference_console_commands_html).

 ### Send engine scripts

 Everything that you type in the **Debug Console** that is *not* prefixed with `--` will be sent to the engine as a Lua script.
 The engine will evaluate this script in its Lua environment and print the return value.